redhat-et/mlflow-openshift/openshift/README.md

 ### MLFlow Deployment

+We will be deploying MLFlow with [OAuth proxy](https://github.com/openshift/oauth-proxy) i.e. a reverse proxy that provides authentication with OpenShift via OAuth and Kubernetes service accounts.
+This will require only users with authenticated accounts to access MLFlow.

 **Step 1**: Create a new project in your OpenShift cluster and provide a suitable name.
 You can either use the web console UI to do this or using the `oc` CLI by running `oc new-project <project-name>`.

 <img width="676" alt="Screenshot 2023-02-28 at 10 27 24 AM" src="https://user-images.githubusercontent.com/7343099/221952209-4e8cc300-a224-4ade-b70b-833b26a561e3.png">